Why OutRung makes you do the work (and why that's the whole point)

 TL;DR

-You've heard it before, but it bears repeating in this context.
-If you give an AI almost nothing to work with, you get almost nothing useful back.
+If you give AI almost nothing to work with, you get almost nothing useful back.
 You get generic phrasing, safe bullet points, and a CV that could belong to anyone with vaguely similar job titles.

-The problem isn't that AI is bad at writing.
-The problem is that AI doesn't know you.
-It doesn't know that you led a migration project under ridiculous time pressure.
-It doesn't know that you chose to leave a comfortable role because you wanted harder problems.
-It doesn't know that your best work happened in a job you held for 18 months that barely shows on your LinkedIn.
+The problem is not that AI is bad at writing.
+The problem is that AI does not know you.
+It does not know that you led a migration project under ridiculous time pressure.
+It does not know that you left a comfortable role because you wanted harder problems.
+It does not know that your best work happened in a job that barely shows on LinkedIn or social media.

 No model knows any of that unless you tell it.